Junius Brutus Stearns

 Junius Brutus Stearns (born Lucius Sawyer Stearns, June 2, 1810 – September 17, 1885) was an American painter best known for his five-part Washington Series (1847–1856).

-He was member of the National Academy of Design for several decades and member of its council.
+He was a member of the National Academy of Design for several decades and a member of its council.

 He was born Lucius Sawyer Stearns in Arlington, Vermont.
 He named two sons after him, one Lucius Stearns, and the other Junius Brutus Stearns, Jr. Stearns, Jr., served in the Civil War in the 44th Regiment.
-JB Stearns served in the Civil War as well, New York's 12th Regiment.
+JB Stearns served in the Civil War as well, in New York's 12th Regiment.
 He also had two other sons, Raphael and Michaelangelo, and a daughter, Edith Sylvia.

 His painting The Millennium was submitted as credentials for his admission as a member of the National Academy of Design.

 Death

 He died September 17, 1885, in Brooklyn, New York, in a horse-and-carriage accident after returning from a night at the theatre.
-He was interred at Cypress Hills Cemetery in Brooklyn.
+He was 75 years old and was interred at Cypress Hills Cemetery in Brooklyn.